Illinois State Senator Graciela Guzmán

 More Articles …

-3. Guzmán measure to increase access to youth sports programs passes Senate
+2. New Guzmán law will increase access to youth sports programs

-4. Guzmán, Guzzardi legislation to study need for affordable housing passes Senate, one step away from becoming law
+4. Guzmán, Guzzardi measure studying need for affordable housing becomes law

 E-Newsletters